BUSAD 120 - Business Law » Fall 2021 » Chapter 5 Quiz

 Marin files a suit against Nagle over payment due on a lease of grazing land.
 The case proceeds to trial, after which the court renders a verdict.
 The case is appealed to an appellate court.
 After its review of Marin v.
 Nagle, the appellate court upholds the lower court’s verdict.
 The appellate court has

-A. reversed and remanded the case.
+A. affirmed the case.

-B. affirmed the case.
+B. remanded the case.

-C. remanded the case.
+C. reversed the case.

-D. reversed the case.
+D. reversed and remanded the case.

 Question #27